94th Light Anti-Aircraft Regiment, Royal Artillery: Market Garden

 Guards Armoured Division was chosen to spearhead XXX Corps in the ground part of Operation Market Garden (beginning on 17 September) to link up a series of bridgeheads captured by airborne troops as far as Arnhem on the Nederrijn.
 British AA units only played a small role in the ensuing battle, except insofar as a large number of captured bridges and bridging sites along the route had to be given AA protection, as did the strung-out road columns, which also came under ground attack.
 On the afternoon of 19 September there was a short sharp battle with 15 aircraft near Malden, when A Trp shot down two in full view of the guardsmen on the road.
 Early the following morning B and D Trps fought six Focke-Wulf Fw 190s that attacked the 32nd Guards Bde column while it was halted on the Grave bridge.
 The Bofors were in the road column, which was blocked by three lines of traffic, but 'they provided an exemplary display of snap-action', shooting down one aircraft immediately, while another crashed further off.

 100th AA Brigade took over most of these commitments once its units forced their way forward through the traffic and roadblocks.
 This was particularly the case at the Nijmegen bridges, which were the lifeline to Guards Armoured Division and other formations that had been brought to a halt on 'The Island' short of the Nederrijn.
 The bridge area came under heavy air attack in the following days.

 When the Germans began their Ardennes Offensive (the Battle of the Bulge) in December, Guards Armoured Division was moved to block their possible advance over the River Meuse The Luftwaffe was more active than for many weeks, mainly attacking bridges and US Army positions.
 On 1 January 1945 it launched Operation Bodenplatte, with hundreds of single-engined fighter-bombers attacking at low level.
 The main targets were Allied airfields, but there were engagements by Allied fighters and LAA units all over 21st Army Group's area, with dozens of aircraft shot down.
 The only serious attack in Guards Armoured's area was on a US airfield at St Trond.
-94th LAA Regiment's Q Troop, attached to 153rd (Leicestershire Yeomanry) Field Rgt, broke up this attack, destrying one aircraft that came down in the gun area and hitting two others.
+94th LAA Regiment's Q Troop, attached to 153rd (Leicestershire Yeomanry) Field Rgt, broke up this attack, destroying one aircraft that came down in the gun area and hitting two others.
 This brought the regiment's score to 40 destroyed and 12 confirmed damaged in the campaign so far, a creditable record given the generally low level of enemy air activity.
 GHQ AA Troops for 21st Army Group reported that '40 mm LAA had the time of its life'.